roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-02 ****** bysex4every1© Needless to say, I was more than ready when Malcolm eventually came in through the back door; unlike the previous days he didn't seem to be transpiring... as if he hadn't been running at all.
+Needless to say, I was more than ready when Malcolm eventually came in through the back door; unlike the previous days he didn't seem to be transpiring... as if he hadn't been running at all.
 Before I could ask him anything, he handed me a black blindfold and said:"Take off your clothes and put this on, I am going to cum on your face."

  Excited by his arrogance and the prospect of getting another one of his facials, I took off my night gown, tied the blindfold in front of my eyes and got down on my knees on the kitchen floor.
 Barely a few seconds later, I could hear his fist stroking his cock.
 From the air displacement, I could sense that his cock – and his fist – was just a few inches away.
 After a few minutes, he stepped back and I heard him fumbling with his clothes – probably taking some of them off.
 When he moved closer again, he started jacking off faster and more passionate than before, bumping his fist against my face several times over the next couple of minutes.
 Then, suddenly, a grunt... followed by volley of cum splattering against my face; it wasn't as much as I had grown accustomed to, but it was still a fair quantity.
 I figured he had already pumped out a load this morning and hadn't taken his pill yet.
 When he was done, I reached for the blindfold and took it off, catching Malcolm off guard as he said:"No, not yet..."